The immune system is a powerful agent against cancer. Small actions initiate large effects…

 - Immunologic cross-talk

-- Demonstrated preclinical POC with lead peptide (svL4) in murine model of difficult-to-treat glioblastoma
+- Demonstrated preclinical POC with lead peptides (svL4 and sv6D) in murine models of difficult-to-treat glioblastoma and ovarian cancer.

 Susavion’s lead peptides

 A series of peptides, sv6D, svL4, svH1C, svH1D and sv6B, are effective at low nanomolar concentrations. sv6D and svL4 effectively block development of ascites that results from progression of ovarian cancer in the peritoneal cavity of mice and extend survival as a monotherapy or in combination with paclitaxel or anti-PD-1 treatment.
 Peptide svL4 significantly extended life when administered in combination with low doses of radiation in a mouse model in which glioma cells were implanted into brains.
 Efficacy has also been demonstrated with melanoma, multiple myeloma, breast and renal cancer. svH1C and sv6B block HIV-1 replication of cultures of peripheral blood mononuclear cells in the presence of non-neutralizing antibodies from HIV-positive patients.
 These synthetic peptide drugs have promise as biological response modifiers and should strongly enhance the innate immune defense in treatment of viral diseases and cancer.